riveSunder/rivesunder.github.io/_posts/2019-12-03-synaptolytic_learning.markdown

 | Pruning mk1 | 2.507e+05 +/- 9.224e+04 | 1.000e+03 +/- 0.000 |
 | Pruning mk2 | 2.743e+05 +/-9.097e+04 | 1.000e+03 +/- 0.000 |

 <p align="center"><strong>Table 1:</strong> Learning performance on `InvertedPendulum` pole-balancing task.
-As evident in the "Best agent final performance" column, this task is too easy to be intersting in this context.
+As evident in the "Best agent final performance" column, this task is too easy to be interesting in this context.
 Of the methods tested the mk1 algorithm found the simplest network that solves the problem.</p>

 <div align="center">
 <img src="/assets/synaptolysis/pruning_mk1_swingup_s2.png">